 I have friend that want to take the class with me, can I bring them?
 Is the Pope Catholic?
 Yes, of course!
 I just need to know how many are taking the class so I can set up for them, too.
 I max out at eight (8) students in one class.

-Sundays are bad for me.
+Thursdays are bad for me.
 Do you hold classes any other day of the week?
 Usually not but perhaps.
-Contact me and let’s figure something out.
+Contact me and let’s try to figure something out.

 I belong to a group (or live in a community) that is very interested in taking the classes.
 Can you come to us to teach?
-Maybe.
-Contact me and let’s figure something out.
+This is a big maybe as the supplies are many and heavy.
+Contact me and let’s see if we can figure something out.
 Please note that the class cost per person will be more than $99, depending on how far I need to travel.

 Do you ever give discounts for the class?
 Occasionally.
 I sometimes run specials through the Mariposa Facebook page when I’m set up at an event.
 It is usually at attempt to get you to come to my booth and pay for that discounted class in person.
 Because I’m sneaky like that.

 I am interested in fusing glass as a side income.
 Do you share trade secrets with your students?
 I sure do.
 Everyone’s art is different and there is enough of a demand for everyone to prosper.